 What are RAs and RDs?

 RA stands for Resident Assistant.
 RAs are students who live on the floor (or wing) with your student and serve as a resource for students.
 Some of their responsibilities include sponsoring events, mediating roommate conflicts, and conducting Health and Safety Checks.
 RAs are selected during the Spring semester and are trained and mentored by the professional staff.
 RD stands for Resident Director.
-There are four Residence Directors: Rachel Mendivel (Coordinator of Living Learning Communities and Special Programs), Johanna Lohrmann (Programming Coordinator), Larry Rice (Training Coordinator), and Amir Law (Coordinator of Student Success Initiatives).
+There are four Residence Directors: Rachel Mendivel (Coordinator of Living Learning Communities and Special Programs), Johanna Lohrmann (Programming Coordinator) or Larry Rice (Training Coordinator).
 The RDs are highly trained, experienced, and gifted professionals that live in the buildings and are responsible for their housing area.

 What if my son or daughter has a problem with his or her roommate?

 As with any relationship, it sometimes takes students a while to learn how to live together and to share the same living space.
 While sharing a room with another person can be a test of one's patience, it can also be a very rewarding experience.
 Once students understand the importance of communicating their feelings, compromising and exercising patience, problems are often easily resolved.
 You may want to suggest that your son take the following steps to hopefully resolve the problems he is currently having with his/roommate(s):

 - Air gripes and concerns immediately, before they escalate.

 - Keep the lines of communication open at all times.

 - Be considerate of one another's privacy and possessions.